Tien Chiu

 I hadn’t realized how much electronics there was in what I had thought to be a mostly-mechanical machine – apparently there’s more to it than I thought!

 At any rate, hopefully we should be able to repair it without too much difficulty.
 The main reason the shop couldn’t fix it was because they aren’t familiar with resources like Digikey, and they certainly aren’t going to take a soldering iron to the interior of someone else’s sewing machine!
-Fortunately, Mike knows enough to take a good solid crack at a fix.
+Fortunately, B. knows enough to take a good solid crack at a fix.
 Here’s hoping it works!

 The sensor magnet for my loom arrived in today’s mail, so tomorrow, I’ll either work on my muslins or start threading.
 Possibly both!